mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## %killername% and other HUD bugs

 This is a HUD initialization bug with TF2.
 You can fix it by running `hud_reloadscheme`.
-Running it once every match is enough.
+Running it once after joining a match is enough.

 If you'd like this command to be run automatically, you can put this in your `autoexec.cfg`: